Skip to main content

 }

-If you wanted to use a different version of these libraries in another test or in another file, all you would need to do is add the corresponding jar to the src/main/resources/META-INF/rewrite/classpath directory and specify the new version in the classpathFromResources function.
+If you wanted to use a different version of these libraries in another test or in another file, all you would need to do is add the corresponding JAR to the src/main/resources/META-INF/rewrite/classpath directory and specify the new version in the classpathFromResources function.

 OpenRewrite recipe library

 The above solution works and is what you'll need to do for Maven projects.
-For Gradle projects, however, there's an easier option than manually downloading and copying the jars into the src/main/resources/META-INF/rewrite directory.
+For Gradle projects, however, there's an easier option than manually downloading and copying the JARs into the src/main/resources/META-INF/rewrite directory.

 You can, instead, use the OpenRewrite recipe-library plugin.
 You can apply this plugin by adding this to your build.gradle file: